 How is Cava made?

-Rather than origin, what truly differentiates Cava from other Spanish sparkling wines is the production method and regulations.
+Rather than origin, what truly differentiates Cava from other Spanish sparkling wines is production method and regulations.

 Which grapes are used to make Cava?

-- Macabeu (also called Macabeo or Viura).
-Widely grown across Spain as well as in the French Roussillon.
+- Macabeu (also called Macabeo or Viura) – Widely grown across Spain as well as in the French Roussillon.
 Although relatively neutral in flavour, it plays an important role in blends by adding body and texture.

-- Xarel·lo – the grape largely responsible for the trademark herbal perfume of the best Cavas.
+- Xarel·lo – The grape largely responsible for the trademark herbal perfume of the best Cavas.
 In addition to lime blossom and hay-like aromas it adds acidity and earthiness to blends, therefore being essential to the age-worthiness of top quality Cavas.

 - Parellada – Grown almost exclusively in Catalunya, Parellada contributes with fruit aromas, especially green apple and citrus notes.
 There are single-varietal examples of Cava that use just one of the above, but blends are by far the most common, making the most of the characters imparted by each variety.

-Malvasía, known locally as Subirat Parent, is increasingly used to make Cava Dulce (sweet) and Semi Dulce (semi sweet).
+Malvasía, known locally as Subirat Parent, is increasingly used to make Cava dulce (sweet) and semi-dulce (semi-sweet).

-What can you pair it with?
+What can you pair Cava with?